lucas-emg/lab-1-hello-there/readme.md

 # Instructions

-You will right a Python script that asks the user their name, their birth year, calculates their age, asks them their hometown and country, and give them a Merry Xmas message using their native way to call Santa Claus
+You will write a Python script that asks the user their name, their birth year, calculates their age, asks them their hometown and country, and give them a Merry Xmas message using their native way to call Santa Claus

 You will use: